dj-256/Instant-News/README.md

 ## Description

-This application was developed as part of my hire process for [Instant System](https://instant-system.com/).
+This application was developed as part of my hiring process for [Instant System](https://instant-system.com/).
 It uses the [News API](https://newsapi.org/) to fetch the latest news from various sources and display them in a list-detail